OUR BEST PIECE OF ADVICE WHEN CHOOSING A BED FOR YOUR CHILD

 AND REMEMBER, CREATE GOOD TUCKING-IN RITUALS

-What do you do if all of a sudden it takes hours to get your child to sleep?
-Tucking-in children may be somewhat of a maze, and there is probably not a magic formula that can make the problem disappear.
+Everyone has their own way of putting the children to bed and there is no secret recipe for success here.
 Unfortunately.
 Some days it is just difficult – and it takes a long time.Tucking-in rituals are individual and must fit into your family.
 Overall, it is about creating good, calm frames before going to bed.
 Children love it when things are recognisable.
 This is why they love hearing the same lullaby again and again.
 Or having their favourite book read every evening.
 The same goes when they need to go to sleep.
 A quiet and predictable routine prepares your child for bedtime.
 Find a quiet routine that suits you - and repeat it.
 Every day.